ad2122st/Multi-objective-optimization-of-the-epoxy-matrix-system-using-machine-learning/README.md

-# Multi objective optimization of the epoxy matrix system using machine learning
+# Multi-objective optimization of the epoxy matrix system using machine learning